It’s in Sheffield, Actually

 Sidenote: Skynryd recorded 17 tracks at Muscle Shoals during 1971 and 1972 and at the time they were unsigned.
 Jimmy Johnson produced the sessions and tried to sign the band but could not make a deal.
 So Skynryd left the Shoals with their new written songs but not the session tapes (presumably Johnson claimed ownership of them).
 Once they had a record deal, they re-recorded some of the Shoals songs elsewhere, added a few others, and released their debut album (Pronounced ‘Lĕh-‘nérd ‘Skin-‘nérd) in 1973.
 The Muscle Shoals sessions finally saw the light of day in 1998 when released as Skynyrd’s First: The Complete Muscle Shoals Album.

 Considering the Studio was thoroughly renovated a year or so ago, it’s amazing how they’ve managed to retain many original features.
 This includes the ‘Skynyrd’ grand piano and other instruments, battered chairs and sofas – complete with tape patches – sound baffle boards and lots more.
 It’s a real throwback in time.
-The renovation has restored the Studio to as it was (it’s no longer a working studio) complete with the original (and weird) colour scheme.
+The renovation has restored the Studio to as it was (it’s a working recording studio at night) complete with the original (and weird) colour scheme.
 It’s very 1970s.
 And a piece of musical history, and definitely worth a visit.
 Check it out!